 Though it is not possible to cure rheumatoid arthritis, early treatment can reduce the amount of damage that is caused to the joints and therefore limit the progression of the condition.
 There are a wide range of treatments that can help;

 - Physiotherapy (helping build muscle strength and flexibility of joints)

 - Podiatry (treat foot problems such as misalignment, provide orthotics and joint supports)

 - Regular exercise, though not very tempting if you are suffering from rheumatoid arthritis, does help the condition by helping keep the joints flexible, maintain muscle strength, and helping you to keep weight levels down (even carrying a little extra weight can exacerbate symptoms)

-- There are a range of medications available.
-As usual, with pharmaceutical products, there are a range of side effects that go with them.
+- There are medications available.
+As usual, with pharmaceutical products, there are side effects that go with them.
 The following types of medication are often prescribed:

 - Painkillers (particularly NSAIDs due to anti-inflammatory response)